firesharkstudios/butterfly-server/README.md

 The first chunk of code above...
 - Listens for a channel to be created by a client (via `channelServer.OnNewChannelAsync`)
-- Creates a `DynamicSelectGroup` that sends any data event transactions to the client (via `channel.Queue`)
+- Creates a `DynamicViewSet` that sends any data event transactions to the client (via `channel.Queue`)
-- Creates a `DynamicSelect` that defines the data the client should receive initially and when any of this data changes
+- Creates a `DynamicView` that defines the data the client should receive initially and when any of this data changes

 The second chunk of code above listens for POST requests to `/api/chat/message` and INSERTs a new record in the `chat_message` table.